Waterfall with a rainbow over it

 Australia is home to thousands of very special waterfalls that we reckon everyone should go and chase at least once.
 However, if you don't have endless waterfall-seekin' time on hand, we understand.

 To make things easier, we've picked out the most incredible waterfalls that you should visit in Australia in your lifetime.
 Whether it's marvelling at a thundering plume of water that's hundreds of meters tall, frolicking beneath a silver sparkly cascade, or getting a free shoulder massage in the middle of the wilderness, we can promise that you won't be bored.
+Now, all you've got to do is blast some TLC and hit the road.

-The most majestic waterfalls in Australia
+The best waterfalls in Australia

 Contributor